Arthroscopic Knee Surgery

 - Better visibility even compared to open surgery.

 - Q 2.
 What is the down side of arthroscopy?

 - It is a technically demanding procedure, and needs a lot of experience and sophisticated equipment.

 - Q 3.
 How is it done?

 - It is done with the patient under spinal or general anaesthesia.
-The circulation to the leg is blocked with the help of a tourniquet on the thigh.
+The blood circulation to the leg is blocked with the help of a broad rubber band like thing (tourniquet) on the thigh.
 The knee is cleaned and draped as would be done for any other operation.
 A cut is made just below and outside the knee cap.
-Through this, the arthroscope is introduced, and a small video camera is attached to it.
+Through this, the arthroscope ( a kind of telescope) is introduced, and a small video camera is attached to it.
 The arthroscope can be moved to different parts of the joint, and all the structures inside the joint are thoroughly examined.
 The second cut is made on the medial side of the patellar tendon through which other intruments such as probe, cutters etc can be introduced

 - Q 4.
 In what cases is arthroscopy beneficial?